Glossary

 Gold OA means the final version of an article is published in a complete OA format.
 The research is released in an online journal immediately after publication and stored in the publisher’s system.
 To cover the costs of gold OA, the publishers normally charge a one-time fee to the authors or the institution, known as Article Processing Charge (APC).

-Green OA is also referred to as self-archiving where the Author Accepted Manuscript (AMM) version is deposited in an online repository that makes it accessible to everyone.
+Green OA is also referred to as self-archiving where the author accepted manuscript (AAM) version is deposited in an online repository that makes it accessible to everyone.
 Unlike Gold OA, the copyright ownership is usually with the publisher and there are typically restrictions as to how the work can be used.
 Likewise, there are individual self-archiving policies set by each journal or publisher that decide on specific terms and conditions, for instance, which version of the article may be used and when the article can be made freely accessible in the repository – sometimes an embargo period is set by the publisher.

 A hybrid journal is a journal that includes both OA articles and closed access articles.
 In this journal, two types of articles coexist: those that are freely accessible upon payment of an APC and those only accessible through paid subscription.